DataDog/hiring-engineers/answers.md

 * Take a snapshot of this graph and use the @ notation to send it to yourself.
 <img src="http://480103081bda39217c58-f86642ef36cf4c67ddae8eac86589bac.r68.cf1.rackcdn.com/snapshot%20taken%20and%20sent.png" width="800" height="332" alt="_DSC4652"></a>

+Bonus Question: What is the Anomaly graph displaying?